certtools/intelmq-tutorial/lesson-2.md

 ### Task

-Add a ASN lookup bot to your pipeline after your configured Bambenek Parser and connect it with the
+Add a ASN lookup bot to your pipeline between your configured Geolocation Expert and the file output.
+Start the expert.
+Restart the Bambenek collector to get new data and check the output in the file.

 ### Answer